ying2212/ScamEmailDetectionSystem-MachineLearning/README.md

 - **Dataset Integration:** The inclusion of datasets from Kaggle and Zenodo ensures a comprehensive coverage of scam emails, capturing variations and trends in fraudulent activities over the years.

 - **Practical Application:** This project goes beyond theoretical concepts, focusing on real-world applications to enhance understanding and proficiency in machine learning practices.

+- **Datasets information:** The datasets are a collection of more than 2,500 "Nigerian" Fraud Letters, dating from 1998 to 2022.
+Fraudulent e-mails contain criminally deceptive information, usually with the intent of convincing the recipient to give the sender a large amount of money.
+Perhaps the best known type of fraudulent e-mails is the Nigerian Letter or “419” Fraud.

 ## Advantages